 $\forall(x_{1},u),(x_{2},u)\in{\mathbb{R}^m}\times U$. \end{assumption}

 \begin{assumption} There exists a constant $c>0$ such that

 \end{assumption}

-\begin{assumption} Let $b,\sigma,f$ be once differentiable at $x$ and $u$, and assume their derivatives in $x$ are uniformly continuous in $(x,u)$.
-Let $\Psi$ be twice differentiable at $x$, with its derivatives in $x$ uniformly continuous in $x$.
+\begin{assumption} Let $b,\sigma,f$ be differentiable at $(x,u)$, and their derivatives in $x$ be uniformly continuous in $(x,u)$.
+Let $\Psi$ be twice differentiable at $x$, with its derivatives in $x$ be uniformly continuous in $x$.
 Let $\Phi$ be three-times differentiable at $x$, and its derivatives in $x$ be uniformly continuous in $x$. \end{assumption}